Stock monitoring for serious investors

 Product posture

-If software is meant to help you think clearly about your money, it should not behave like it is trying to close you.
-Belfort stays read-only, keeps the evidence visible, and raises its hand only when something earns attention.
+If software is meant to help you think clearly about stocks, it should not behave like it is trying to close you.
+Belfort stays read-only, keeps the evidence visible, and frames each material change around whether your thesis still stands.

 Quiet rules